alinnman/celestial-navigation/README.md

     (N 41°,51.3′;W 87°,38.5′)
     (N 41°,51.5′;W 87°,38.6′)

 And finally we show the mean value calculation.
-It is easy to see our values being just 0.1-0.2 nautical miles.
+It is easy to see our values being just 0.1-0.2 nautical miles apart.
 This accuracy cannot be expected if you use real sextant readings.

     MEAN VALUE COORDINATE from multi-point sight data.
     (N 41°,51.3′;W 87°,38.6′)